Matt-Conrad/CXR_View_Classification/README.md

     ```
  9. You now have a running Nginx/Gunicorn server pair running the Flask app.
 In this setup, the Nginx server is operating on port **80** and accepts requests from the localhost or other computers on the network.
 The Nginx server will pass requests to the Gunicorn server on port **8000** of the same computer, but this Gunicorn server is not directly accessible to computers outside the localhost.
 Use the send_script.py script to send a DCM file over HTTP to port **80** of the target computer.

+## Web API Usage for AWS Elastic Beanstalk
+ 1. Clone the git repository onto your computer (note this Git repository has 2 Git submodules so we need to take that into account):
+    ```
+    git clone --recurse-submodules -j8 https://github.com/Matt-Conrad/CXR_View_Classification.git
+    ```
+ 2. Go to an AWS Elastic Beanstalk console > "Environments" Tab
+ 3. Click "Create a new environment", select "Web server environment".
+Enter an application name and environment name in their respective boxes.
+ 4. In the "Platform" section, select "Managed platform", set "Platform" = "Python", set "Platform branch" = "Python 3.6 running on 64-bit Amazon Linux", and set "Platform version" = "2.9.7"
+ 5. In the "Application code" section, select "Upload your code" and upload the */CXR_View_Classification/aws_deploy/aws_deploy.zip* file.
+This zip contains all of the code from the *aws_deploy* folder.
+ 6. Select "Create environment" and wait for the environment to have Status: OK
+ 7. Copy the URL for the environment and open the *send_script.py* script.
+Uncomment line 38 and comment line 39.
+In line 38, paste the URL where the ```**ELASTIC_BEANSTALK_INSTANCE_URL**``` placeholder is.
+Make sure you have all or at least part of the *NLMCXR_dcm* folder (you can download it using the desktop app or directly from the website).
+Then run the script and it should send images over HTTP to the AWS EB instance

 ## Troubleshooting
  ### Logs
  - When the source code or executables are run, they produce a log called the *CXR_Classification.log*.
 This log contains messages that alert the user of where it is at in the code.
 The *config.ini* file contains the setting, *level*, under the *logging* section for the level of logging the user would like to see in the log.
 Currently, this can be set to "info" or "debug".
 The default for this setting is "info".